 Reliable Public Power Provider (RP3®) Program

-Bryan Municipal Utilities is one of only 29 public electric utilities in the nation to receive the industry’s highest recognition for reliability and safety.
-BMU was awarded American Public Power Association’s Reliable Public Power Providers (RP3®) Platinum status for the fifth time in April 2016.
+Bryan Municipal Utilities is one of only 121 public electric utilities in the nation to receive the industry’s highest recognition for reliability and safety.
+BMU was awarded American Public Power Association’s Reliable Public Power Providers (RP3®) Diamond status in April 2019.

 The RP3 Program shines a light on a utility for the excellent service it provides to its customers.
 It encourages public power utilities to operate an efficient and reliable distribution system by demonstrating proficiency in four important disciplines: reliability, safety, work force development, and system improvement.